 Partial or total oropharyngeal stricture can occur in severe cases.

-Damage to the the ear (ototoxicity)
+Damage to the ear (ototoxicity) and hearing loss

-Carotid artery stenosis: The carotid arteries in the neck supply blood to the brain.
-Radiation to the neck has been linked to carotid artery stenosis or narrowing, representing a significant risk for head and neck cancer patients, including many laryngectomees.
+Carotid artery stenosis and carotid artery rupture: The carotid arteries (CA) in the neck supply blood to the brain.
+Radiation to the neck has been linked to CA stenosis or narrowing, and rarely to CA rupture; representing a significant risk for head and neck cancer patients, including many laryngectomees.
+Screening ultrasound within the first year since completion of radiotherapy, followed by repeat ultrasounds every two to three years and whenever CA stenosis is suspected can lead to early diagnosis.
+Smoking increases the risk of CA stenosis.
+The cumulative risk of stroke after radiation treatment is 12%.
+CA disease can cause strokes and transient ischemic attack (TIA), though it does not always cause symptoms.
+It is important to diagnose carotid stenosis or impending rupture early, before a stroke or severe bleeding has occurred.

 Stenosis can be diagnosed by ultrasound as well as angiography.
-It is important to diagnose carotid stenosis early, before a stroke has occurred.

-Treatment includes removal of the blockage (endarterectomy), placing a stent (a small device placed inside the artery to widens it) or a prosthetic carotid bypass
+Treatment includes removal of the blockage (endarterectomy), placing a stent (a small device placed inside the artery to widen it) or a prosthetic carotid bypass grafting.

 Hypertension due to baroreceptors damage: Radiation to the head and neck can damage the baroreceptors located in the carotid artery.
 These baroreceptors help in regulating blood pressure by detecting the pressure of blood flowing through them, and sending messages to the central nervous system to increase or decrease the peripheral vascular resistance and cardiac output.
 Some individual treated with radiation develop labile or paroxysmal hypertension.

 More information about complications of RT can be found at the National Cancer Institute Web site.